 Note: Only countries and economies with available data are shown.
-Source: OECD, TALIS 2018 Database, Tables II.4.48, II.4.47, II.3.30, II.5.1 and II.3.48.
+Source: OECD, TALIS 2018 Database, Tables II.4.48, II.4.47, II.3.30 and II.3.48.

 Appraisal systems, used to formally evaluate teachers, encourage continuous improvement of their practice by providing opportunities to acknowledge and reward teachers for their efforts.
-In the United

-Arab Emirates, a negligible percentage of teachers are in schools where school principals report that their teachers are never formally appraised, which is lower than the OECD average (7%).
+In Belgium, 4% of teachers are in schools where school principals report that their teachers are never formally appraised, which is lower than the OECD average (7%).

 - For appraisal to be effective, it must lead to the right consequences.
 For example, consequences such as appointing a mentor to improve teaching or drafting a plan for professional development are well aligned with the formative function of appraisal.
-In the United Arab Emirates, all teachers work in schools where the elaboration of professional development or a training plan is a common occurrence after an assessment (OECD average of 90%), and 93% of teachers work in schools where the appointment of a mentor is a common occurrence after an assessment (OECD average of 71%). - Based on principals' responses, in the United Arab Emirates, 55% of schools have autonomy over determining salary increases or bonuses for teachers, which is higher than the OECD average (32%). - In the United Arab Emirates, the proportion of teachers who work in schools where appraisal can result in a salary increase or financial bonus is 78% in schools where school management has responsibility over salaries (OECD average 55%).
-In the United Arab Emirates, in schools where management does not have autonomy over salaries, the proportion of teachers where appraisal can result in a salary increase or financial bonus is 14% (OECD average 30%).
+In Belgium, 94% of teachers work in schools where the elaboration of professional development or a training plan is a common occurrence after an assessment (OECD average of 90%), and 79% of teachers work in schools where the appointment of a mentor is a common occurrence after an assessment (OECD average of 71%). - In Belgium, the proportion of teachers who work in schools where appraisal can result in a salary increase or financial bonus is 0% in schools where school management has responsibility over salaries (OECD average 55%).
+In Belgium, in schools where management does not have autonomy over salaries, the proportion of teachers where appraisal can result in a salary increase or financial bonus is 0% (OECD average 30%).